bredfern/nico-site/content/forsale/_index.md

 intro_image_hide_on_mobile: false
 ---

-# Drums of the Dagomba for Sale
+# Drums of the Dagomba

 The performers of Dagomba music are lunsi, members of a hereditary clan of drummers.
 Lunsi fulfill many vital duties in the life of the Dagomba - genealogist,